 We did not fundraise according to budget.
-We were doing our best, our volunteer staff were working hard, trying different methods.
-The main challenge during 2016 was the large turnover of staff in the SE and KS workgroups.
-This challenge has been addressed through adapted operations.
+We were doing our best, our volunteer staff are working hard, trying different methods.
+The main challenge during 2017 was the large turnover of staff in the IC, SE and KS workgroups, especially IC and KS suffered as the groups were left without a Head of workgroup.
+Lessons learned have been implemented in our strategy.